 Life Alive’s menu is what vegan and vegetarian dreams are made of.
 Featuring a plethora of grain bowls, salads, snacks, and grilled wraps, nothing on this menu disappoints.
 Not only that, but Life Alive’s sauces are addictive too, so don’t be surprised if you find yourself going back again and again for a taste of the good stuff.
 Complete your meal with a fresh juice, smoothie or Massachusetts-made kombucha and you’re set.
 Fitt Tip: if you’re outside the city, Live Alive has locations in Lowell and Salem as well.

 The undisputed king of vegan ice cream in Boston is the cleverly named [FoMu] (faux moo, get it?).
-But there’s nothing fake about this delicious frozen treat.
+But there’s nothing fake tasting about this delicious frozen treat.
 [FoMu]’s creamy coconut-based, kosher concoctions often use local ingredients to create flavors like Bourbon Maple Walnut and Sweet Lavender.
-While it has locations four locations around the city, you’ll also find [FoMu] at some eateries on this list, like Life Alive, Veggie Galaxy, and True Bistro.
+While it has four locations around the city, you’ll also find [FoMu] at some eateries on this list, like Life Alive, Veggie Galaxy, and True Bistro.

 Finding a really tasty vegan/vegetarian pizza can be really tough.
 But Veggie Crust makes it easier than ever.
-With locations in Somerville and Brookline, Veggie Crust makes almost everything it serves in-house, so you know it’s super fresh… and super veggie-friendly.
-After you’ve had your fill of ’za, be sure to try some of their coconut-based vegan ice cream (bonus: it’s also gluten-free).
+With locations in Somerville and Brookline, Veggie Crust makes almost everything it serves in-house, so you know it’s super fresh and super veggie-friendly.
+After you’ve had your fill of ’za, be sure to try some of their coconut-based vegan ice cream.
+Bonus: it’s also gluten-free.